All individual plants are $4.00 each.

 AGRONALDO DE ASTI

 Glossy chiles from Guatemala.
 A miniature chilhuacle but with more sizzle.
 Annuum.

 AJI AMARILLO #2

-A smaller chile which turns bright yellow.
-This color stays well in vinegar.
+A smaller chile whose bright yellows color stays well in vinegar.
+Golden citrus.
 Baccatum.

 AJI AMARILLO #3

 Smaller bulbous bright orange fruits.
 Baccatum.

 Peruvian chile rare to the Midwest.
 Long orange tapered balloon shaped chiles have a fruity flavor.
 Baccatum.

 Prolific, small pointed Peruvian cherry.